r-pufky/docs/windows-issues.md

 [OEM Partition / Low disk space warning after 1803 update][16]
 --------------------------------------------------------------
 After updating to Windows 10 1803, a consistent low disk space warning appears.
-This happens as the upgrade now set the OEM partition (~450MB) to be mounted on boot.
+This happens as the upgrade now sets the OEM partition (~450MB) to be mounted on boot.
 This drive is almost entirely full (~400MB) and triggers a low disk warning.

 ### [Unmount OEM partition from drive (as admin)][16]
 ```powershell